curityio/curity-operational-training/5-user-authentication/README.md

 ## User Authentication

+These resources accompany the lessons from the [User Authentication](https://curity.io/training/user-authentication) course.\
-The deployment uses some advanced settings to highlight the following behaviors:
+The deployment highlights the following example behaviors:

 - Customer users can sign in with either passwords or passkeys, with email-based account recovery.
 - Employees can sign in with an external identity provider like Microsoft Entra ID.